mlochbaum/BQN/implementation/primitive/sort.md

 [ChipSort](https://github.com/nlw0/ChipSort.jl) seems further along than those.
 It uses sorting networks, comb sort, and merging, which all fit nicely with SIMD and should work well together.

 Or AVX can [speed up](https://github.com/WojciechMula/simd-sort) quicksort.
-I suspect this is more of a marginal improvement (over BlockQuicksort/pdqsort discussed below) relative to merge sort.
-If partitioning is fast enough it might make stable quicksort viable.
+I suspect this is more of a marginal improvement (over branchless quicksorts) relative to merge sort.

 ### Binary search